staab/janet-pqutils/README.md

 # Usage

 janet-pg comes with two layers; the first is written in c, and lives in `staab.pg/core`.
 This provides a very basic (and incomplete) glue layer between janet and libpq.
-If you need lots of control, you can call this layer directly, but `staab.pg/exec` is a janet wrapper that is more convenient and provides more functionality.
+If you need lots of control, or need to tune performance, you can call this layer directly, but `staab.pg/exec` is a janet wrapper that is more convenient and provides more functionality, including:

+- A number of convenience wrappers, including `nth`, `col`, `scalar`, and `generate`.
+- Extensible sql -> janet datatype casting (builtins are handled in the core layer).
+- Extensible table/column oriented unpacking

 To get started, check out the example program below: